 Human Resources West Town Academy 534 N. Sacramento Blvd.
 Chicago, IL 60612

-Additional Salary Information: Salary and Benefits: Full-time, permanent, year-round, career position; salary based on skills and experience.
-GWTP benefits package includes: health/life/disability insurance, retirement plan, and bonus program;
+Additional Salary Information: This is a full time, permanent, career position.
+The salary range is based on certification levels, skills, and experience.
+The agency benefit package includes health, life, disability insurance, retirement plan, and bonus program.

 About Greater West Town Community Development Project